Discover it® Student Chrome review

-- The rare student card that offers cash-back opportunities: 2% back at restaurants and gas stations (up to $1,000 in combined purchases each quarter) and 1% back on all other purchases.
-Plus Discover will MATCH all the cash back new cardholders earn during their first year.
+- This is a rare student card that offers cash-back opportunities: 2% back at restaurants and gas stations (up to $1,000 in combined purchases each quarter) and 1% back on all other purchases.
+Plus Discover will match all the cash back new card members earn during their first year.

 - New cardholders get an intro 0% interest rate on all new purchases for the first six months after the card is issued before regular RegAPR applies.